Need healthy alternatives for your diet? We’ve got options that benefit your health AND allow you to enjoy the foods you LOVE.

-Do you need to cut out all of your favorite foods to be healthy?
+Do you need to eliminate all of your favorite foods to be healthy?
 No!
-Many people think they need to feel deprived to be healthy and lose weight.
-They resort to counting calories and even give up some of their favorite foods.
-The problem is, this creates an unhealthy relationship with food.
-When you restrict food, you create a lot of stress.
-And stress negatively impacts your health.
+Many people think they have to feel deprived to be healthy and lose weight.
+As a result, they resort to calorie counting and forfeit their favorite foods.
+The problem is that this approach creates an unhealthy relationship with food.
+When you restrict food, you create a lot of stress and stress negatively impacts your health.
 Instead of restricting, learn to create a healthier relationship with food.
 Eating healthy can and should taste good.

 Get started eating healthier!
-First, focus on creating a strong nutrition foundation.
-Here are three simple tips to help you…
+First, focus on creating a solid nutrition foundation.

 - Opt for the best quality foods you can afford.
 Pass on pesticides, GMOs, and toxic ingredients.
-Spend a little extra money now to save on health problems long-term.
+Spend a little extra money now to save on health costs long-term.

 - Plan 1-2 cheat meals a week to indulge.
-It helps to plan your splurges so it’s easier to stick to your eating game plan the rest of the week.
+Plan your splurges so it’s easier to stick to your eating game plan for the rest of the week.

-What can you replace unhealthy foods with?
-Check out the healthy diet alternatives below.
-Try a healthy alternative every few days.
-Then, it won’t feel like you’re making drastic changes.
-And, before you know it, each one of these foods will become part of your daily diet.
+What foods can you choose to replace unhealthy options?
+View the healthy diet alternatives below.
+Make a smart swap every few days so it doesn’t feel drastic.
+Before you know it, these foods will become part of your daily nutrition.

 Swap these foods to improve your health & lose weight…